LiquidLessonPlans/Full_Stack_Java_Extended_4_1/qc-study/qc-spring.md

  - How can you provide a scalar or literal value for injection into the property of a Spring bean?
    - In XML config use the <property> tag with name and value attributes.
    - In component scanning we use the @Value annotation: `@Value("Default String Value Here")`
-   - In Java-class config ???
-Kyle does't know this one!
+   - In Java-class config you can inject the value into the constructor.
  - What is Spring MVC?
 How is it enabled for use within a Spring application?
    - MVC stands for Model View Controller.
 In a spring boot application we just include the "spring-boot-starter-web" dependency.
 Outside of spring boot we must have the necessary dependencies and we use the annotation @EnableWebMvc.
  - Describe the data flow of a request/response operation within a Spring MVC application